 Tip: Romare Bearden is walking distance to BB&T Ballpark.
 Check their schedule in advance and book tickets to watch the Charlotte Knights Baseball team.
 See Romare Bearden Park online, and visit the BB&T Ballpark website.

-1 Great Place to Stay: Omni Charlotte
+1 Great Place to Stay in Charlotte with Kids: Omni Charlotte

 When I’m staying in a city with my kids there are two things I look for: location, and kids activities.
 The Omni Charlotte covers both.
 Once you leave the hotel it’s only a short walk to most of Uptown’s most popular sites and restaurants.
 You can even walk to the Epicentre–a central hub of food, entertainment, and shopping–via a connected walkway.